Hexagon Robotics AEON: Price, Specs & Where to Buy (2026)

 30-Second Verdict

-Hexagon's AEON is the most credibly backed industrial humanoid to emerge from Europe.
+Hexagon's AEON is the most credibly backed industrial humanoid to emerge from Europe — and it just landed the largest confirmed humanoid deployment deal on the continent.
 Unlike the startup-funded competition, AEON comes from Hexagon AB — a $28B+ publicly traded Swedish measurement technology giant with 24,800 employees in 50 countries.
 AEON was built to capture reality data and create digital twins on factory floors, not to chase consumer markets.
-The BMW Group deployment at Plant Leipzig (December 2025 test, April 2026 factory floor integration, summer 2026 full pilot) makes it the first humanoid deployed in production in Germany — a signal that European automotive manufacturing is taking humanoid robots seriously.
+The BMW Group deployment at Plant Leipzig (December 2025 test, April 2026 factory floor integration, summer 2026 full pilot) makes it the first humanoid deployed in production in Germany.
+In April 2026, Schaeffler committed to deploying at least 1,000 AEON units across its global factory network by 2032 — the largest confirmed humanoid fleet deal in European manufacturing.

 The catch?
 AEON is not for sale to the public.
 There is no published price, no online store, and no consumer or research availability.
-Hexagon is deploying exclusively through enterprise pilot partnerships (BMW, Schaeffler, Pilatus) with no commercial rollout timeline announced.
+Hexagon is deploying exclusively through enterprise partnerships (BMW, Schaeffler, Pilatus) with no open commercial sales channel.
 If you need a humanoid you can actually buy and deploy today, your best options are the Unitree lineup — the G1 ($21,600+), H2 ($40,900+), and H1 ($99,900+) are in stock with established North American distribution.

 AEON Quick Facts